bluecoders/respectify/readme.md

 * `path` - route pathname as defined for restify
 * `version` - load only supplied version (optional, default latest version)
+* `params` - any number of parameter objects to merge

 ```js
 var params = instance.getMergedParams('/', '2.0.0', {